kamkug/fecreate/README.md

 Script was created by Kamil Kugler and should be working on RedHat 8.0.
-I can not take responsibility for any bugs it might be introducing as I am dong it only for fun.
-Use at own risk!
+I can not take responsibility for any bugs it might be introducing as I am doing it only for the fun of it.
+Use at your own risk!
 Free to be reproduced if such a will arise.

 # Description